 - Insist on presence.
 Headphones may be ubiquitous, but if you want me to drive you somewhere, at least one ear has to be free.
 Otherwise I am a chauffeur, and demand to be paid.
 If you want me to do things for you, you have to treat me with respect.

 - Talk about real events.
 Not everything out of a parent’s mouth has to be reminding, nagging or wise.
 Talk about neutral, mundane things.
 Admire their shoes.

 - Ask questions.
 Ask teens’ opinions on news events, fashion trends or music.
 When they tell you their problems, don’t automatically go into problem-solving mode.
 Instead, ask what they plan to do.

 - Allow yourself to be influenced.
 “Thanks for showing me that.”
 “What a great idea!
 I’m going to try it.”
 “Your comments the other day gave me a lot to think about.
 I appreciate the input.”
 These are sentences we love to hear; teens do too.
 Feeling listened to and appreciated builds their sense of self-esteem and contribution.

 - Apologize.
 When you’re wrong, admit it.
 A simple apology works wonders.
 “I accused you of leaving your dishes in the living room, but it wasn’t you.
 I was wrong.
 I’m sorry.”
 Modeling honest apologies shows teens that it’s ok to be wrong occasionally, and what to do about it.

-Communication is a learned skill.
-Just as we teach teens how to drive or do their own laundry, adults can teach by modeling clear, respectful communication skills.
 These skills will improve our relationships with the teens in our lives, support their future success, and help them build a more civil society.